saulocantanhede/tfgreek2/docs/features/after.md

 ## Feature description

-This feature includes either a regular space character or a punctuation mark followed by a regular space character, occurring after a word.
+This feature includes all material found after a word: regular space character,  punctuation marks followed by a regular space character, and text-critical markers.

 ## Feature values